 In 2016, the Ottawa Public Library and Library and Archives Canada (LAC) began exploring an innovative partnership to create a new space together, and the current vision for a combined facility with over 200,000 square feet of space began to take shape.

-Planned to open in late 2024, with an official opening in early 2025, the building of this $192.9 million facility is a key part of Ottawa’s vision to be the most liveable mid-size city in North America.
+Planned to open in 2026, the building of Ādisōke is a key part of Ottawa’s vision to be the most liveable mid-size city in North America.
 The iconic building will feature shared spaces between OPL and LAC as well as unique spaces for each.

-Funding for the joint facility will come from multiple sources, with the City of Ottawa contributing $104.2 million toward the construction of the facility, along with $18.1 million for a 200-space parking garage, and The Government of Canada contributing $70.6 million for conception and construction of the facility.
+Funding for Ādisōke will come from multiple sources, with the City of Ottawa and the Ottawa Public Library contributing $170 million toward the construction of the facility, along with $28 million for a 200-space parking garage, and The Government of Canada contributing $136 million for its portion of the construction.

 To provide maximum control over design and construction, along with opportunities for public engagement, the facility is being built using a design-bid-build process with the following phases: